-Rouen is a charming French town located in the Normandy region of France and it oozes cultural, beauty and charm!
+Rouen is a charming French town located in the Normandy region of France and it oozes culture, beauty and charm!

 It's actually the “capital” of the Normandy region and it's probably one of my favourite cities as it has the perfect blend of modern and old.

-It's also one of the places I recommend taking if you are taking a road trip through France.
+It's also one of the places I recommend visiting if you are taking a road trip through France.

 Well actually all year is a great time to visit France in general, but it depends on what you’re looking for.